Seraaron/agora/srd/lists/meta/Creeds.md

 A side-effect of the process of [[Challenging Principles|challenging Principles]] means that if there is something that you think your character _really does_ believe in without question, _and you don't want it to be questioned_, then consider adding it to your [[Circumstances|backgrounds]] or making it a [[Specialties|specialty]] instead.

-#imp **By writing a creed, you are painting a target for your Facilitator to strike at.**
+#important **By writing a creed, you are painting a target for your Facilitator to strike at.**

 You can always change a specialty or a background into a creed at a later date, but _you can't so easily change a creed without playing the game_.